Skip to content

 Convert an image file to another format:

-sipi --format jpg -f input.tif output.jpg
+sipi convert input.tif output.jpg --format jpg

 Query image file information:

-sipi --query input.tif
+sipi query input.tif

 Compare two image files pixel-wise:

-sipi --compare file1.tif file2.jpg
+sipi compare file1.tif file2.jpg

 Running SIPI as a Server

-sipi --config config/sipi.config.lua
+sipi server --config config/sipi.config.lua

 Logging